reedmarkham/poll-position/README.md

 # poll-position

-The system ingests data from the CollegeFootballData API, processes it, and serves both raw and cleansed data interactive visualization dashboard by way of a simple REST API both hosted on AWS.
+The system ingests data from the CollegeFootballData API, processes it, and serves both raw and cleansed data interactive visualization dashboard by way of a simple API both hosted on AWS.

 **Services directory structure**: